FAIRiCUBE/uc3-drosophola-genetics/projects/LandscapeGenomicsPipeline/README.md

 metadata="results/metadata.csv"
 ```

 Be aware, that ALL the following steps are all performed in a for-loop that is based on chromosomal regions.
-The Loop continues after this section (see main.sh).
+The Loop continues after this section [see main.sh](main.sh).

 ```bash
 #Get all chromosomal regions in your data and set as input what you want to analyze.
 In the case of the provided VCF file by DEST.bio, regions are provided as chromosomal arms and analysis will be performed according to these arms.